Summer at Seabury

 Grades 6-8

 Take your taste buds on a global adventure!
 Join our World Language teachers for a fun-filled week of hands-on cooking, where campers will explore the world through food.
-Each day, we’ll focus on a different part of a meal—tasting and preparing appetizers, main courses, desserts, and refreshing summer drinks from 10+ countries.
+We'll start the week learning foundational kitchen skills like safety, knife work, and food preparation and storage and work our way up to an end-of-week feast featuring made-from-scratch foods from the Mediterranean to Asia.
 Along the way, students will build kitchen confidence, learn about international cultures, and enjoy delicious homemade creations.
-We’ll wrap up the week with a festive outdoor picnic, featuring pasta made from scratch by our young chefs.
-Spots are limited at max.
-15 participants—sign up today!
+Spots are limited—sign up today!

 Faculty: Elena Buckner, Jen Fernandez, and Amy Meyers